 - Pack clothing according to the season you are visiting in

-- Take proper safety precaution
+- Take proper safety precautions

 - Keep a big budget for your safaris

 South Africa has so many fabulous destinations that it is really difficult to shortlist just a few places.
 These are the top 7 places that we could think of.
 It is a perfect travel destination for families, couples, and friends.
-Depending on the kind of holiday you want to take, budget and convenience, you can plan a longer trip and visit the other stunning places this destination has to offer.
+Depending on the kind of holiday you want to take, your budget and convenience, you can plan a longer trip and visit the other stunning places this destination has to offer.

 Explore Zanzibar This Easter With Ease, Thanks To A New Direct Flight Route

 How Our Smartphones Can Help Improve Wildlife Conservation